Benchmarking Machine Translation with Cultural Awareness: CAMT Dataset

-A wide range of well-structured multilingual knowledge gathered by various crowd workers in Wikipedia makes it an ideal source for collecting CSIs and their descriptions in aligned languages.
-The overall workflow of our data collection includes four stages: (1) building a wiki-centered cultural taxonomy (\Scref{sec:taxonomy}); (2) curating parallel entities related to diverse sociocultures (\Scref{sec:parallel_text}); (3) augmenting geo-metadata (\Scref{sec:augmentation}).
-The curation pipeline with one example is shown in Figure \ref{fig:The Preprocessing Pipeline}.
-We have more data examples in Appendix \ref{sec:data_example}.
+To minimize the need for human efforts while still obtaining diverse, high-quality CSI-centered translation pairs across multiple languages and cultures, we rely on Wikipedia to collect the data.
+The overall workflow of our data collection includes (1) building a wiki-centered cultural taxonomy (\Scref{sec:taxonomy}); (2) curating parallel sentences containing culturally-relevant entities (\Scref{sec:parallel_text}); and, (3) augmenting geo-metadata (\Scref{sec:augmentation}).
+Figure \ref{fig:The Preprocessing Pipeline} displays an overview of our data construction pipeline.